 Open access is a publishing model in which publications are made freely available online.
-Often the end user will also be given additional rights to reuse the work e.g. through a Creative Commons licence.
+Typically the end user will also be given additional rights to reuse the work e.g. through a Creative Commons licence.
 In academic publishing we most often think of open access in the context of journals, but other types of publications and creative works can also be made available in an open access form.

 Open access publications are accessible to a wider audience which brings a number of benefits: